lpietan/streamlit-data-vis-agent-beta/README.md

 ```

 ## Together AI Key and Model
 The agent uses a model hosted by Together AI (https://www.together.ai).
 To have access to the model, users will need to generate their own Together AI API key.
-If users already have a user key, they can move onto the next step ([Configuration and Input](#Configuration-and-Input)).
 If users do not already have a user key, they will need to create a Together AI account and generate one at the following link.

 https://api.together.ai/signin